numbats/spiderorchid/README.md

 The `fetch_pure()` function requires an API key to access the PURE system.
 The API key is stored in the environment variable `PURE_API_KEY`.
 This function is restricted to Monash IP addresses; so either use it on campus or invoke the VPN before using it off campus.
+It will return publications in the specified years, coauthored by members of the Department of Econometrics & Business Statistics, Monash University.

 ``` r
 fetch_pure(2024)